Religious Freedom Restoration Act: Background and passage

 This tipi is used for peyote ceremonies in the Native American Church, the religion at the center of Employment Division v.
 Smith.

 The Free Exercise Clause of the First Amendment states that Congress shall not pass laws prohibiting the free exercise of religion.
 In the 1960s, the Supreme Court interpreted this as banning laws that burdened a person's exercise of religion (e.g. Sherbert v.
 Verner, 374 U.S. 398 (1963); Wisconsin v.
 Yoder, 406 U.S. 205 (1972)).
 But in the 1980s the Court began to allow legislation that incidentally prohibited religiously mandatory activities as long as the ban was "generally applicable" to all citizens.

 But "generally applicable" bans frequently conflicted with Native American religious practice.
 Often, government projects required acquisition of sacred grounds necessary for Native American rituals.
 Ritual peyote use infringed on the federal war on drugs.
-And the American Indian Religious Freedom Act, which Congress had passed to protect tribal religious freedoms, lacked an enforcement mechanism.
+And the American Indian Religious Freedom Act, which Congress passed to protect tribal religious freedoms, lacked an enforcement mechanism.

 These interests collided in Lyng v.
 Northwest Indian Cemetery Protective Association, 485 U.S. 439 (1988), and Employment Division v.
 Smith, 494 U.S. 872 (1990).

 In Lyng, members of the Yurok, Tolowa and Karok tribes argued that the First Amendment should prevent the U.S. Forest Service from constructing a road through sacred land used in ceremonies and prayer.
-The Supreme Court disagreed, arguing that only government coercion or punishment for religious beliefs would violate the First Amendment.
+The Supreme Court disagreed, ruling that only government coercion or punishment for religious beliefs violates the First Amendment.

 In Smith, the Court upheld the state of Oregon's refusal to grant unemployment benefits to two Native Americans fired from their jobs at a rehab clinic after testing positive for mescaline, the main psychoactive compound in the peyote cactus, which they had used in a religious ceremony.

 The Smith decision outraged the public.
 Groups representing all points on the political spectrum (from the liberal American Civil Liberties Union to the conservative Traditional Values Coalition) and a wide variety of religions (i.e. the Christian Legal Society, the American Jewish Congress, the Baptist Joint Committee for Religious Liberty, and the National Association of Evangelicals) agreed that the law required reform, and recommended reinstating the Sherbert Test.
 In response, Congress passed the RFRA, unanimously in the House and 97-to-3 in the Senate.
-The bill was then signed by U.S. president Bill Clinton.
+It was then signed by President Bill Clinton.